-You should use a non-toxic drinking water hose dedicated only to supplying fresh water to the vehicle.
+The city water connection inlet is located in the Uni-Dock utility center.
+Use a non-toxic drinking water hose dedicated only to supplying the recreation vehicle with fresh water.
 To reduce the chance of contamination, prevent the non-toxic drinking water hose from coming into contact with the ground.
+Install the city water connection inlet cap when the fresh water connection is not being used.